Daniel H. Wells: Relationship with the Latter-day Saints

 Although not a member of the Latter-day Saints, Wells was considered by opponents of the church to be a "Jack Mormon", a term originally applied to non-members who were friendly to or defended the Latter Day Saints.
 In Nauvoo, he served on the city council and as a judge.

 Mobs invaded Nauvoo after the assassination of church founder Joseph Smith; Wells defended the city and fought as a Lieutenant General of the Nauvoo Legion, and also provided shelter for evacuees.
 Wells was not baptized into the LDS Church until August 9, 1846.
 He emigrated to the Salt Lake Valley with the Mormon pioneers in 1848.

-Well respected for his integrity and loyal service, he was elected Attorney General of State of Deseret in 1849.
+He was elected Attorney General of State of Deseret in 1849.
 When Jedediah M. Grant died in 1856, Wells was ordained an apostle of the LDS Church and set apart as Second Counselor to Brigham Young in the First Presidency of the church.
 Although serving as an apostle, Wells was never sustained as a member of the Quorum of Twelve Apostles.
 Upon Young's death in 1877, Wells was sustained as a Counselor to the Quorum of the Twelve Apostles, a position he held until his death.

 On behalf of Brigham Young, Wells dedicated the St. George Temple on April 6, 1877.
 From 1888 to 1891, he was the first president of the Manti Utah Temple.

 From 1848 until 1863, Wells was superintendent of public works for the LDS Church and presided over the continuing construction of the Salt Lake Temple (completed 1893) and the Salt Lake Tabernacle (completed 1867).
 When Wells was no longer in the position, the operation of the church's public works program was placed under the supervision of the Presiding Bishopric.

 In 1866, Wells was elected mayor of Salt Lake City as a member of the newly formed People's Party; he was re-elected in both 1872 and 1874.
 In 1871, he was arrested by U.S. marshals on charges related to polygamy.
 Wells served twice as president of the European Mission of the LDS Church, first in 1864–65 and again in 1884–87.